-25 The complexity and exposure of our society to natural hazards has significantly increased in the last decades (Gu, 2019; Pesaresi et al., 2017; Fleischhauer, 2008), and will keep on doing so.
-Transportation networks are one of the fundamental pillars of development and support for countries, whether they consist of roads, railways, pipelines, communication lines, maritime, aerial or other types of networks.
-Transportation networks are a requirement for almost every inhabited place residential, commercial or industrial and they continue to upgrade per location and also expand.
-As such, they become more

-- 30 and more exposed, if not also more vulnerable.
-Recent large-scale natural hazard events, such as earthquakes (in Italy 2016 and 2009, Nepal 2015, Haiti 2010, China 2008 etc.), some accompanied by very destructive tsunamis (Japan 2011 or Indonesia 2018 and 2004), hurricanes and typhoons (in Mozambique 2019, Puerto Rico 2017, Philippines 2013 and 2012, Myanmar 2008 or USA 2005) or heat-waves (constant in the last years in countries such as USA, Australia, Greece or Spain) proved that transportation networks are extremely vulnerable, but also vital immediately after the event occurrence.
-Directly contributing - 35 on the economic loss balance of such events, transportation networks have a more and more significant percentage, especially in developed countries (Wilkerson, 2016).
+The complexity and exposure of our society to natural hazards have significantly increased in the last decades (Gu, 2019; Pesaresi et al., 2017; Fleischhauer, 2008) and will continue to do so.
+Transportation networks are one of the fundamental pillars of development and support for countries, whether they consist of roads, railways, pipelines, communication lines, maritime, or aerial or other types of networks.
+Transportation networks are a requirement for almost every inhabited place - residential, commercial or industrial and they continue to be upgraded per location and also expand.
+As such, they become more and more exposed, if not also more vulnerable.
+In Recent large-scale natural-hazard events, such as earthquakes (Italy in 2016 and 2009, Nepal in 2015, Haiti in 2010, China in 2008, etc.), some accompanied by very destructive tsunamis (Japan in 2011 or Indonesia in 2018 and 2004), hurricanes and typhoons (Mozambique in 2019, Puerto Rico in 2017, Philippines in 2013 and 2012, Myanmar in 2008, or the USA in 2005), or heatwaves (constant in the last years in countries such as the USA, Australia, Greece or Spain), proved that transportation networks are extremely vulnerable but also vital immediately after the event occurrence.
+Directly contributing to the economic loss balance of such events, transportation networks are more and more significant, especially in developed countries (Wilkerson, 2016).
 Taking into account also the indirect losses (hard to quantify), it is even more obvious that their vulnerability needs to be reduced.